Accelerate DevOps with Automated Testing

 By Sakshi Pandey, Community Contributor -

-DevOps Automation builds on the efficiency of DevOps by employing software tools to make repetitive processes in DevOps more efficient in order to further optimize and expedite the software development lifecycle.
+DevOps Automation improves the efficiency of DevOps by employing software tools to make repetitive processes in DevOps more efficient.
+It helps to optimize further and expedite the software development lifecycle.

 Automation acts as a support to reinforce all other DevOps methodologies and allows for teams to automate any tedious manual routine or repetitive tasks.
 This allows teams to refocus their energy on other aspects such as improving designs, planning new features, and carrying out better collaboration.